minusmo/minusmo/README.md

   - GraphQL
   - Proper Architecture for resilient services
 - Computer Graphics
-  - libraries: OpenGL, Vulkan
+  - Libraries: OpenGL, Vulkan
   - 3D rendering
-  - raster graphics
+  - Raster graphics
-  - vector graphics
+  - Vector graphics
+  - Shader Programming

 ## Observed Problems
 There are a lot of problems in the real world about Computer Science.
 And they can be classified into 2 major categories.
-**Problems due to Lack of Appropriate Machinary Solutions and Mechanisms for Computing** and **Problems due to Lack of Appropriate Digital Solutions between Human and Machine(which bridges other human)**.
+**Problems due to Lack of Appropriate Machinary Solutions and Mechanisms for Computing**.
+and **Problems due to Lack of Appropriate Digital Solutions between Human and Machine(which bridges other human)**.
 Those problems within the categories are not absolutely separated.
 There is a intersection between them definitely.
 ---